kaye360/budget-app/README.md

 - Make undelete transaction function
 - DOM utils - cloneNode wrapper
 - when adding transaction, have it default to negative. or have some sort of toggle button
+- remove 'accept form' in all actions

 ## Bugs
-- look into storage all transaction data into one prop
-- fix transaction delete - don't immediately close modal
 - More transactions button doesn't work - still on api

 ## Upcoming Features
 - implement proper auth
 - data visualization and graphs
+    - Budgets -> view spending over months
 - error toast